-- (2) The court may receive as evidence: - (a) any affidavit or exhibit tendered in the first hearing; or - (b) any further affidavit or exhibit; or - (c) the transcript (if any) of the first hearing; or - (d) if a transcript is not available-an affidavit about the evidence that was adduced at the first hearing, sworn by a person who was present at the first hearing.
+- (2) The court may receive as evidence: - (a) any affidavit or exhibit tendered in the first hearing; or - (b) with the leave of the court, any further affidavit or exhibit; or - (c) the transcript (if any) of the first hearing; or - (d) if a transcript is not available-an affidavit about the evidence that was adduced at the first hearing, sworn by a person who was present at the first hearing. - (3) The court may determine an application for review in the absence of the parties without an oral hearing if: - (a) the parties to the application consent to the making of the decision in their absence without an oral hearing; and - (b) the court considers it appropriate to make the decision in the absence of the parties without an oral hearing.